Old Dominion (band): Music career

 Old Dominion was initially formed to showcase the songs that its individual band members had written.
 Members of the band have writing credits on many songs recorded by other artists: Brad Tursi has written Luke Bryan's "Light It Up", Cole Swindell's "Remember Boys" and "Up" as well as Tyler Farr's "A Guy Walks Into a Bar" in addition to songs for Kenny Chesney, the Randy Rogers Band, Michael Ray, Josh Turner, Ryan Hurd, and for the ABC musical drama Nashville.
-Matthew Ramsey co-wrote "Chainsaw" for The Band Perry, Trevor Rosen co-wrote Kelsea Ballerini's "I Hate Love Songs", Blake Shelton's "Sangria", William Michael Morgan's "I Met A Girl", Chris Young's "Neon" and The Band Perry's "Better Dig Two", Two songs written for the band by Ramsey and Rosen, "Wake Up Lovin' You" and "Say You Do", were covered by Craig Morgan and Dierks Bentley respectively and became hits.
-The success of these songs led to the band self-releasing the extended play It Was Always Yours in 2012.
+Matthew Ramsey co-wrote "Chainsaw" for The Band Perry, Trevor Rosen co-wrote Kelsea Ballerini's "I Hate Love Songs", Blake Shelton's "Sangria", William Michael Morgan's "I Met A Girl", Chris Young's "Neon", and The Band Perry's "Better Dig Two", Two songs written for the band by Ramsey and Rosen, "Wake Up Lovin' You" and "Say You Do", were covered by Craig Morgan and Dierks Bentley respectively and became hits.
+The success of the two songs led to the band self-releasing the extended play It Was Always Yours in 2012.

-Their song "Dirt on a Road" was their first song as a band that received significant airplay, and their single "Shut Me Up" further gained them some attention.
-The band opened for Alabama, Jake Owen and Chase Rice.
+Their song "Dirt on a Road" was their first song as a band which received significant airplay, and their single "Shut Me Up" further gained them some attention.
+The band opened for Alabama, Jake Owen, and Chase Rice.

 2014–2016: Old Dominion EP, Meat and Candy

 On October 7, 2014, they released their self-titled EP, produced by Shane McAnally.
 The EP debuted on the Top Country Albums chart at No. 33 with 1,000 copies sold.
 The lead single from the EP was "Shut Me Up", the music video features American country music singer and songwriter Whitney Duncan.
 A song from the EP "Break Up with Him" first received exposure on the satellite Sirius XM Radio's "The Highway" channel in late 2014 which boosted its popularity, and the song was then released as the second single to radio on January 20, 2015.

 They signed a record deal with RCA Nashville in late February 2015.
-The band also opened for Kenny Chesney in his Big Revival Tour.
+The band also opened for Kenny Chesney on his Big Revival Tour.
 In September, they announced that their debut studio album, titled Meat and Candy, would be released on November 6, 2015.
 Shortly before the album's release, "Break Up with Him" reached No. 1 on Country Airplay.
 The album's second single, "Snapback" released to country radio on January 11, 2016.
-It reached at number 2 on the Country Airplay in June 2016.
-The album's third single, "Song for Another Time" released to country radio on June 20, 2016.
+It was number 2 on the Country Airplay in June 2016.
+The album's third single, "Song for Another Time" was released to country radio on June 20, 2016.